artela-network/artela-docs/docs/develop/reference/aspect-tool/operation/index.md

 ### 1. Operation call

-This Command allows you to query the state of a Aspect Operation Interface or perform read-only operations without creating a new transaction on the blockchain.
+This Command allows you to query the state of an Aspect Operation Interface or perform read-only operations without creating a new transaction on the blockchain.

 ```bash
 npm run operation:call -- --skfile {privateKey-path} \